alexanderghose/mongoose-continue/w02/d4/jquery-lab.md

 ## Deliverable

-When completed, please slack the link to your GitHub repo to your instructors.
+When completed, please put the link to your GitHub repo in your deliverables file.

 ## Bonus